nrayavaram/terraform_generic_sa/gcp/README.md

-### The sentinel code is validating below policies, service accounts, internal ips and ssl enforcement.
+### There are 3- sentinel files, having code to validate service accounts, internal ips and ssl enforcement.
+Below are the three policies, those need to be validated successfully to deploy the terraform code.
 * Only Custom Service Account will be used.
 * Internal IPs will be enabled only, no communication thorugh external ip addresses.
 * Only https access will be allowed.